worldsibu/convector-identity-patterns/README.md

 # Hurley uses the Admin of org1 by default to run invoke requests
 # Running the following command will enroll the user in the participants chaincode
-hurl invoke identities participant_register "user1"
+hurl invoke identities participant_register "user1" "User 1"

 # Get the recently created identity
 hurl invoke identities participant_get "user1"